• Skip to primary navigation

 Pressed flowers in a flower press book.

 I have slowly been pressing flowers in my simple travel flower press and have many to craft with.
-However, if you are in a hurry you can press flowers in the microwave as shown here.
+If you are in a hurry you can try pressing flowers in the microwave or with an iron but they have varying success depending the shape and moisture of the flowers.

 Square sheets of wax paper on a paper cutter.